 Family Fun in Budapest

-A great place to start with for family fun on a city break to Budapest is one of the 2 main Puppet Theatres in the city.
-The shows are all in Hungarian but are popular stories such as Cinderella and Peter and the Wolf to keep children of all nationalities entranced.
+A great place to start for family fun on a city break to Budapest is one of the two main puppet theatres.
+The shows are all in Hungarian but popular stories such as Cinderella and Peter and the Wolf to keep children of all nationalities entranced.